Cadbury Heroes

-Cadbury Heroes, known as Cadbury Favourites in Australia and New Zealand, is a brand of packaged confectionery containing a selection of miniature chocolate bars manufactured by British company Cadbury.
-They were introduced in 1999 as a response to rival Mars' Celebrations which were launched in 1997.
+Cadbury Heroes (originally Cadbury's Miniature Heroes), known as Cadbury Favourites in Australia and New Zealand, is a brand of packaged confectionery containing a selection of miniature chocolate bars manufactured by British company Cadbury.
+They were introduced in 1999 as a response to Celebrations by rival Mars which were launched in 1997.

 History

-Cadbury's launched the new product in Britain as Cadbury's Miniature Heroes in September 1999, with the tag line The people magnet in a campaign designed by TBWA GGT Simons Palmer, and with sponsorship of Coronation Street, with the whole campaign costing £4.8 million.
-In 2002, the product name was just shortened to Cadbury's Heroes in a campaign managed by TWBA.
+Cadbury launched the new product in Britain as Cadbury's Miniature Heroes in September 1999, with the tag line The people magnet in a campaign designed by TBWA GGT Simons Palmer, and with sponsorship of Coronation Street, with the whole campaign costing £4.8 million.
+In 2002, the product name was just shortened to Cadbury Heroes in a campaign managed by TWBA.

 In 2018, a Twitter campaign was started to remove the Eclair from the Heroes collection as it was normal sized and not a "miniature" as per the other chocolates in the selection.
 In 2022, due to production issues, some packs of Heroes contained two full size Twirls instead of the miniatures.
-Cadbury's Heroes launched in South Africa in 2017.
+Cadbury Heroes launched in South Africa in 2017.

 The product also launched in Australia in 1999.
 In 2019, as a marketing campaign, a 10-metre tall Favourites box was built in Sydney.
 In 2023, Cadbury replaced Flake and Dream with Caramilk and Twirl.

 In October 2025, Mondelez announced that they were trialling the replacement of plastic tubs with paper tubes.
 The tubes were being manufactured by packaging company D S Smith were to be only sold through Tesco stores, which would also see Éclairs replaced by Cadbury Flake.
 The plastic tubs would continue to contain Éclairs.